Red Lentil Pasta Sauce

 Labelled ingredients for making red lentil pasta sauce.

-• red lentils – the recipe is best with red lentils but you could use green if you like, they’ll take a bit longer to cook so just follow package instructions
+• Red Lentil: The recipe is best with red lentils for their soft texture.
+You could use green if you like but they’ll be firmer and take a bit longer to cook so just follow package instructions.

 Step 1.
 Cook the lentils by bringing 2 cups of water to a boil in a saucepan then adding the lentils, reducing to a light simmer, covering and cooking for 15 minutes until tender.